Short-Term or Long-Term Rental in Pittsburgh: What the Numbers Show

 Investment Bottom Line: Pittsburgh Rewards Discipline on Both Strategies

-Pittsburgh offers a rare profile: above-median long-term rental yields, viable short-term rental economics with no regulatory cap, and entry prices that make the property reachable for investors priced out of coastal markets.
+Pittsburgh offers a rare profile: above-median long-term rental yields, viable short-term stays economics with no regulatory cap, and entry prices that make the property reachable for investors priced out of coastal markets.
 The mid-density suburban profile that gives the city its character also gives it its investment edge.
 Compared to urban cores, prices are half or less; compared to rural markets, demand is deep and year-round.

 | Investor Type | Fit |